Giuliopime/discordjs-bot-template/README.md

 # 💾 Discord.js Bot Template

-This is a simple Discord bot template which uses [discord.js-light](https://github.com/timotejroiko/discord.js-light#readme) to reduce memory usage which can be a big deal when using [discord.js](https://discord.js.org/#/).
+- Simple Discord bot template that uses [discord.js-light](https://github.com/timotejroiko/discord.js-light#readme) to reduce memory usage which can be a big deal when using [discord.js](https://discord.js.org/#/).

-The bot has some handy built-in features which are described in the next section.
+<b> The bot has some handy built-in features which are described in the next section. </b>

-*Note: this does not support slash commands or buttons*
+*Note: Buttons & Slash Commands are <b> NOT </b> Supported within Jet*

-## 🎛 Features
+## 🎛 Features within Jet
 - [Dynamic event handler](src/core/event-handler)
 - [Command handler](src/core/command-handler)
 - [Commands cooldown system](src/core/utils)